kalkodon/SeagullSAT-1/README.md

 # SeagullSAT-1
 A CubeSat developing by kalkodon();
-Documentations will be available before Jun 8, 2016.
+Documentations will be available before Jul 8, 2017.